 The MOE is also deployed in the European Union mission to train the Mali Army against al-Qaida in the Islamic Maghreb.

-Alongside with French armed forces, Spanish interests are also very focused on the destabilized scenario of the Sahel, with Mali as its main mission along with other operations to enhance military capabilities in Mauritania and Niger.
+Alongside with French armed forces, Spanish interests are also very focused on the destabilized scenario of the Sahel, with Mali as its main mission along with other operations to enhance and other enhancing military capabilities operations in Mauritania and Niger.

-In 2014, the Spanish MoD created the Joint Special Operations Command to coordinate the activities of Army special operations forces with the other units from the Navy (Naval Special Warfare Force) and Air Force (Parachute Combat Engineer/Sapper Squadron).
-This Joint Command expects to achieve full operational capability this year.
+In 2014, the Spanish MoD created the Joint Special Operations Command to coordinate the activities of Army special operations forces SOF with the other units from the Navy (Naval Special Warfare Force) , FGNE) and Air Force (Parachute Combat Engineer/Sapper Squadron). , EZAPAC).
+This Joint Command expects to achieve get the full operational capability during this year.